DATA-606-SPRING-2023-TUE/Sivaji_Data_606/Docs/draft_proposal.md

-# Draft Proposal for my Capstone project on Prediction of Graduate Admissions
+# Draft Proposal for my Capstone project on Current license information of businesses involved in the manufacture, shipping, and/or sale of alcohol in the State of Missouri

 ## Data_606 Capstone : Tuesday